Ali Tari: Early career

 Tari started his career as a youth player at Persepolis Qaem Shahr and then transferred to Oxin Alborz.
 He also played for Naft Tehran and Machine Sazi before joining Zob Ahan.
 In July 2019, he joined Esteghlal with a five-year contract.

 International career

-Under–20

-In August 2017, He was invited to the Iran national under-20 football team by Amir Hossein Peyrovani.
+In August 2017, Tari was invited to the Iran national under-20 football team by Amir Hossein Peyrovani.